saulogt/saulogt.github.io/_posts/2025-04-18-firebase-auth-to-better-auth.md

 comments: true
 ---

-# How I Migrated from Firebase Auth to Better Auth Without Downtime or Bulk User Imports

 I recently migrated my SaaS app from Firebase Auth (Google login + email/password) to [Better Auth](https://www.better-auth.com/).
 I didn’t export thousands of users, didn’t force password resets, and had **zero downtime**.
 Instead, I let users migrate naturally by logging in.

 Here’s how I did it, why I did it, and what I learned along the way.